mint-n-pepper/DanceBotsEditor/README.md

-# Deployment
+# Deployment / Building
 ## Windows
+1. Create build folder and run cmake in it, pointing to repo root, where root ```CMakeLists.txt``` is.
-1. Compile in Visual Studio in Release.
+2. Compile in Visual Studio in Release.
 To avoid console from popping up upon startup add ```WIN32``` to the executable command in the Gui CMAKE code:
 	```cmake
 	add_executable(${PROJECT_NAME} WIN32 ${SOURCES} ${APP_RESOURCES} ${HEADERS} ${QMLS})
 	```
-2. Copy the exe file to a deployment folder
+3. Copy the exe file to a deployment folder
-3. Run the Qt deployment tool on the executable, pointing it to the QML folder and adding some extra flags (--compiler-runtime does not seem to work, though, as users still have to install the executable):
+4. Run the Qt deployment tool on the executable, pointing it to the QML folder and adding some extra flags (--compiler-runtime does not seem to work, though, as users still have to install the executable):
 	```
 	windeployqt.exe C:\Users\philipp\Git\dancebots_gui\build\gui\Release\dancebotsGui.exe --release --qmldir C:\Users\philipp\Git\dancebots_gui\gui\  --compiler-runtime --no-translations
 	```